Transcription of Part III’s Film “MARC 5” within the novel The Imagination Thief by Rohan Quine

-Transcription of Part III’s Film
+Transcription of Part III’s Film “MARC 5”

 Below is the text of Part III’s Film “MARC 5”, which is taken from The Imagination Thief’s mini-chapter 5 “How to slap a mogul around”.
+This Film is one lens’s suggestion of Jaymi Peek on a mission.

 Your door clicks, you swivel in your chair, to greet … whom?
 Your son?
 Brother?
 Wife, down from Westchester, in town on a whim?
 But no: you start in your chair, to see a figure enter, dressed in a black suit, softly close the door and turn its gaze on you.
 It’s thin, pretty, watchful, with big brown eyes that hold your gaze in silence as it pulses like a cat through the stretch of space between you.
 “Forgive me for intruding,” the figure speaks and glides to a halt the other side of your desk.
 “My name is Jaymi.
 You’re busy, I’m aware, but I shan’t be long.”